 The lunar Chinese calendar is the most important as it determines the dates of many Chinese traditional festivals.
 Instead of adding an extra leap day every four years the calendar introduces a whole leap month every few of years.
-The calendar follows the moon precisely so months are either 29 or 30 days long according to accurate predictions of the occurrence of the new moon at a specific place.
+This calendar follows the moon precisely so months are either 29 or 30 days long according to accurate predictions of the occurrence of the new moon at a specific place.
 The months are called 小月 xiǎo yuè small months (29) and 大月 dà yuè big months (30) and are numbered rather than named.

 The start of the Chinese lunar year 年 nián is at the Spring Festival or Chinese New Year, timed as the second new moon after the Winter Solstice.
 The Chinese originally split the year into two seasons Spring 春 chūnand Autumn 秋 qiū (hence the name 'Spring and Autumn period').
 These were split to form the four modern seasons by adding Summer 夏 xià and Winter 冬 dōng.
-For a brief time an extra season was added to tie in with five elements.
+However, for a brief time an extra season was added to tie in with five elements.
 The lunar months were named within the season so 孟春 mèng chūn was the first month of Spring; 中春 zhōng chūn the second month and 季春 jì chūn the last month of Spring.